Kustiq

 What's already in your stack?
 If you're on HubSpot Marketing Professional, Breeze Intelligence is sitting there waiting for you at no extra cost.
 Use it.
 If you already pay for three different data providers and want to unify them, Clay makes that possible.
 Don't add a new tool when you can get more out of what you have.

 Contact data vs. account intelligence.
 This is the real fork in the road.
 Most of these tools are fundamentally contact databases: they help you find someone's email and phone number.
 Kustiq is in a different category.
-It profiles the company itself, classifies the business, and predicts churn risk.
+It profiles the company itself, classifies the business, scores churn risk on every profile, and on the Pro plan adds Stripe-grounded CLTV bands plus a calibrated 90-day churn probability for every customer in your Stripe account.
 If your problem is "I don't have enough emails to send," go contact data.
 If your problem is "I don't understand my accounts well enough to sell to them or keep them," go account intelligence.

 Always test with real accounts.
 Five of these seven tools have free tiers.
 Don't just look at feature matrices.
 Run 10 of your actual target accounts through two or three options and see what comes back.
 The data quality for your specific market matters more than the headline database size.